 Every professor will tell you that good writing is an essential part in a thesis or dissertation.
 However, it has its accompaniments, such as useful concepts or ideas, a great topic, and a clear presentation.

-When we talk of choosing a great dissertation/thesis title, you must first think around the course objectives, the course readings, and then the career path you would like to take.
+When we talk of choosing a great dissertation/thesis title, you must first think about the course objectives, the course readings, and then the career path you would like to take.

 Your academic supervisor also comes in handy when choosing a topic.
 In a bid to help you get the best marks, for which their reputation rests, they will help you through the dissertation writing process.